 As Fashionkind moves through its own passageway of maturity, we will boil down all that we’ve learned into one simple concept – work ethic.
 This encompasses all manner of qualities like accountability, commitment, saying what you mean, and meaning what you say.
 Our volunteers and apprentices are ambassadors of this integrity.
 Help us continue the conversation so that we may influence the lives of a marginalized and under-served population.

 If you believe in second chances, please consider getting involved as one of your New Year’s resolutions.
 Follow us to learn more about the far-reaching effects of addiction and substance abuse, as well as the ways we can all promote healing in ourselves and our community.
-Volunteer your time or donate to help us continue our mission.
+Volunteer your time or donate below to help us continue our mission.

 In closing, remember that the past and future are mental constructs.
 The present is all we have.
 Don’t forget to take your time and be in it.